tlee10/path-find-visualizer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Check out the visualizer [path-find-Visualizer](https://tlee10.github.io/path-find-visualizer).

-## Available Scripts
+## Available Features

 In the project directory, you can run: